whisthq/brave-browser/README.md

 After this, you should be able to list your remotes with `git remote -v` if you ever need to debug.

-Since Brave Browser is a large and active project, we will very often want to work with the latest upstream code; meanwhile, we need to make sure that our own repository has a sane commit history -- we cannot simply periodically merge the latest Brave Browser on top of our own modifications.
+Since Brave is a large and active project, we will very often want to work with the latest upstream code; meanwhile, we need to make sure that our own repository has a sane commit history -- we cannot simply periodically merge the latest Brave Browser on top of our own modifications.

 Instead, perform the following steps to incorporate changes from upstream: